sayalaruano/100DaysOfMLCode/Regression/Notes/NotesDay5.md

 * pd.read.csv() - read csv files
 * df.head() - take a look of the dataframe
 * df.columns - retrieve colum names of a dataframe
-* df.columns.str.lower() - lowercase all the letters
+* df.columns.str.lower() - lowercase all the letters.
 * df.columns.str.replace(' ', '_') - replace the space separator
 * df.dtypes - retrieve data types of all features
 * df.index - retrive indices of a dataframe